mohit2708/PHP/InterviewQuestions.md

 ### Ques.
 What is the PHP?

+Ans.
 PHP is an open source server side scripting language used to develop dynamic websites .
 PHP  stands for Hypertext Preprocessor , also stood for Personal Home Page.
 It was created by Rasmus lerdorf in 1995 .
 It is free software released under the PHP license .

 **[⬆ Back to Top](#table-of-contents)**